NabobiA7/Data-Analysis-Dashboard/README.md

 2. “Xiaomi” is also the most dominant brand in Manipur, Jammu, and Kashmir, Mizoram, which are interestingly situated in the **North & Northeastern** parts of India.
 3. The sum of the cumulative count from the year 2018 to 2022 is 9.55 billion.
 4. Xiaomi, Vivo, and Samsung have the highest count in terms of max count by year-end & also by quarter.
-5. Brands with the least count in every segment are Lenovo, Gionee, Motorola, and Coolpad mostly in the states of Lakshadweep, Ladakh & Mizoram which are remote areas as each share borders with neighbor nations.
+5. Brands with the least count in every segment are Lenovo, Gionee, Motorola, and Coolpad mostly in the states of Lakshadweep, Ladakh & Mizoram which are remote areas as each share borders with neighboring nations.
+# Conclusion
+-